How can I get my Dog to Listen to Me around Distractions?

 • controlling the energy levels in your home eg high energy is outside, inside is calm

 The key is to get your dog familiar with doing stuff he doesn’t really want to do easily and with little to no resistance.
-Overriding his decision with your own has to be famillar and easy for them.
+Overriding his decision with your own has to be familiar and easy for them.
 If he can’t stay on his bed while you are watching TV, it makes sense that he won’t have the ability or make an effort to control himself at the park.
 And so on.

 Good luck and remember as always, good habits start with us and flow through to our dogs.